MindTheGap-ERC/admtools/README.md

                         dependencies = TRUE)
 ```

 To install the latest stable version.
-To install the version under developemnt, use
+To install the version under development, use

 ```R
 remotes::install_github(repo = "MindTheGap-ERC/admtools",